Do you have an inconsistent flow of water coming from your bathroom or kitchen tap?

 Despite being a fairly common problem, a damaged tap is an issue that is not taken very seriously.

-That’s why replacing a leaking tap is crucial, but many people are unaware of when to do so.
-To answer that question, we’ve put together this guide to highlight common signs indicating it is time to replace your malfunctioning tap.
+Replacing a leaking tap is vital, yet many are unaware of the warning signs.
+That’s why we’ve put together this guide to help you spot common signs that it’s time to replace your tap.

 5 Signs Your Tap Needs Replacing